Enrollment and waitlist data for current and upcoming courses refresh every 10 minutes; all other information as of 6:00 AM.

 In Person | Lecture

 This course plays a critical role in the principle-based education of St. Thomas business students.
 Through analysis of case studies, readings and other experiential exercises, students will develop an understanding of the contribution of business to the common good, professional business conduct and judgment grounded in ethical principles.
-Prerequisites: BUSN 100 and Sophomore standing.
-Note: Students who receive credit for BETH 300 may not receive credit for BETH 301.
+Prerequisite: Sophomore standing.

 2 Credits